 The Planning Portal has information and guidance for all types of development including householder development, changes of uses and development at commercial properties.
 It provides details of Use Classes and Permitted Development.

-It has helpful mini guides for common householder projects and can help you if you want to calculate the volume of your roof extension only - volume calculation.
+It has helpful mini guides and a common householder projects page.
 You will also find useful information on Building control regulations that need to be observed once you get to the build stage of your project.

 The Planning Portal also provides more information about the planning system and links to planning legislation, as well giving details on how to apply for planning permission and the appeal process.